KaifAhmad1/memorae/README.md

 *   **Semantic Routing:** Moving beyond simple intent classification, semantic routing will use vector embeddings to understand the underlying meaning of a user's request.
 The Master Orchestrator will route the request not based on keywords, but on its semantic similarity to the capabilities of specialized agent clusters, ensuring more accurate and nuanced task delegation.

-*   **Vector DB Reranking for Context Retrieval:** To enhance context awareness, we will improve our memory retrieval process from the vector database.
+*   **Reranking for Context Retrieval:** To enhance context awareness, we will improve our memory retrieval process from the vector database.
 This involves a two-stage process:
     1.  **Initial Retrieval:** A fast, broad search in the vector DB to retrieve a set of potentially relevant memories or documents.
     2.  **Reranking:** A more sophisticated, computationally intensive model (like a cross-encoder) is then used to re-rank the top results from the initial retrieval.
 This ensures that the most contextually relevant information is prioritized and passed to the agents, leading to highly accurate and personalized responses.

-### 📊 Performance Metrics
+#### 📊 Performance Metrics
 The new architecture targets the following improvements:

 *   **Response Time:** <1s (from current 3-5s)